Health in Germany

-Germany ranked 20th in the world in life expectancy in 2014 with 76.5 years for men and 82.1 years for women.
-It had a very low infant mortality rate (4.3 per 1,000 live births), and it was eighth place in the number of practicing physicians, at per 1,000 people (3.3).
+As of 2025, the Human Rights Measurement Initiative finds that Germany is achieving 90% of what should be possible for the right to health, based on their level of income.

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by The Lancet in September 2018.
+The expected human capital was calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status.
 Germany had the twenty-fourth highest level of expected human capital with 25 health, education, and learning-adjusted expected years lived between age 20 and 64 years.

-The Human Rights Measurement Initiative finds that Germany is achieving 90.0% of what should be possible for the right to health, based on their level of income.
+Life expectancy

+In 2014, Germany ranked 20th in the world in life expectancy with 76.5 years for men and 82.1 years for women.

+Germany had a very low infant mortality rate of 4.3 per 1,000 live births in 2014.